Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

-Aboriginal & Torres Strait Islander Peoples health, clinical therapeutics, complex care & palliation, law & ethics, leadership and governance, transition to practice, mental health nursing, public & global health, research for practice.
+Aboriginal and Torres Strait Islander Peoples health, clinical therapeutics, complex care and palliation, law and ethics, leadership and governance, transition to practice, mental health nursing, public and global health, research for practice.

 Career opportunities